gilch/hissp/docs/style_guide.rst

    "Comments Example

    Prefer to use docstrings like this one over comments when applicable.
-   Docstrings are always indented with their containing form, including their contents, wrap at column 72, and, if multiline, their closing quote has its own line.
+   Docstrings are indented with their containing form, including their contents, wrap at column 72, and, if multiline, their closing quote has its own line.
 Use reStructuredText markup in docstrings.
    "

    ;;;; ** Decorated Major Section Heading **